Mass Shootings and Terrorism

 I’ve called this The Kardashian Rule because a few years ago, Kim Kardashian did a nude photoshoot for a mainstream magazine.
 It dominated the news media for days, with all sorts of unironic think-pieces considering what the photoshoot signified for celebrity behavior, women’s rights, sexual liberation, and on and on.2

 The Kardashian Rule implies a few things.
 The first is that how important a thing actually is matters little.
 What matters is how shocking and memorable a piece of information is.
-We all remember the Vegas shooting from last year and chances are, many of you could tell me all about it — who the guy was, how he did it, what guns he used, and so on.
+We all remember the 2017 Vegas shooting and chances are, many of you could tell me all about it—who the guy was, how he did it, what guns he used, and so on.

-But chances are that few to none of you could describe in any detail the congressional redistricting court cases now being heard by the US Supreme Court.
+But chances are that few to none of you could describe in any detail the congressional redistricting court cases heard by the US Supreme Court the following year.
 When these cases will likely be far more significant to the future of our country and all of our lives.

 This isn’t to downplay the victims of these events.
 Obviously, it’s some fucked up shit, and we are right to be horrified.